Kleiber/tpp/README.md

 - _TPP_BRANCH_: Github repository branch.
 - _TPP_IDE_: IDE command that will be used to edit the solutions.

-Finnaly, setup the git configuration.
+Finally, setup the git configuration.

 ```bash
 git config --global user.name "<your-name>"